troyhacks/DoomPay/README.md

 #define SQUARE_AUTH "Bearer AAAAAAA....AAAAA" // Your secret key for Square API.
 Keep this a secret.
 ```

 PlatformIO project for ESP32.
-Could easily be adapted to Arduino IDE.
+Can easily be adapted to Arduino IDE - just grab main.cpp and rename it to whatever.ino.